Men of Character

 Alumni News and Networking Tom Jackson '87 tom (at) pro-activemktg.com (612) 801-0708

 Alumni Secretary and House Dad Jeremiah Wingstadt '14 wings003 (at) umn.edu (920) 284-5594

 Local PSK Foundation David Anton '84 dave.anton (at) comcast.net (612) 201-3096

-Donations to the Foundation are tax deductable, donations to the building fund generally are not.
+Donations to the Foundation are tax deductable, while donations to the building fund generally are not.
 Give to the building fund with checks payable to "The Triton Corporation," c/o Tom Jackson, at 431 Post Road, Lino Lakes, MN 55014.
-Make checks to the local foundation to "The PSK Foundation of Minnesota," same address.
+To contribute to the Foundation (charitable), make your check out to "The PSK Foundation of Minnesota," same address.

 Any and all historical information is most welcome, at the same address.
 Photos?
 Stories?
+Career notes?
+Intern openings?
 Bring 'em!

 We have a story to tell that is unique and powerful and inspiring.
 With over 106 years on campus, and almost 150 years as a national, our history is amazing.
 You can be part of it as a member.

 We began as many older chapters did: 25 charter members with a dream, operating as a local club in 1907, and looking for the right National.
 We narrowed it to five, and were thrilled to find a perfect match in Phi Sigma Kappa, an impressive eastern fraternity which had just begun to span our growing nation.
 Things really took off five years into being a chapter, with the move to larger quarters, and what turned out to be an extremely potent class of members who had a dream of building the most inspiring mansion on campus, reflecting our brotherhood.
 Renting three successively larger homes, we bought a barn-roofed clapboard home for the first time just five years after our chartering.
 Saving funds for 12 more years enabled us to design and build the home we have today.